sdziscool/Dithering-GUI-implementation/README.md

 -color scales! scales your colors to create better results!

 ##New Features
+0.8

+-added general dithering matrix which enabled me to implement: stucki, burkes, JJN, Sierra, Sierra-2, Sierra Lite!

 0.7c

-+made standalone jar - [temp link] (http://sdziscool.polyphemus.feralhosting.com/Downloads/)

-with this the project will slowly move to a processing independant implementation for better performance.
+with this release the project will slowly move to a processing independant implementation for better performance.

 +main.java added for a start, now only requires you to import processing.